-Adding Corticosteroid or Saline (placebo) to Local Anesthetic
+Adding Corticosteroid or Saline (placebo) to Local Anesthetic: 11

-Dilli et al. (2015) evaluated the role of GONB (local anesthetic and corticosteroid) for preventive treatment in migraine in adults with chronic migraine in randomized, double-blind placebo-controlled study.
+Dilli et al. (2015) evaluated the efficacy of ONB with local anesthetic and corticosteroid for the preventive treatment of migraine in a randomized, placebo-controlled study in adults with chronic migraine.

-- 70 patients between 18 and 75 years old with ICHD-defined episodic (> 1 attack per week) or chronic migraine were randomized to receive either with local anesthetic and corticosteroid: - 35 patients received local anesthetic and corticosteroid: 2.5 ml 0.5% bupivacaine plus 0.5 ml (20 mg) methylprednisolone over the ipsilateral (unilateral headache) or bilateral (bilateral headache) occipital nerve (ON), or - 35 patients received placebo treatment: 2.75 ml normal saline plus 0.25 ml 1% lidocaine without epinephrine (placebo arm) - Due to the missing data of 7 patients (2 patients missing f/u data in the active steroid group and 5 in placebo group) the full analysis of 33 patients in the active and 30 patients in the placebo group was analyzed for efficacy.
+- 70 patients between 18 and 75 years old with ICHD-defined episodic (> 1 attack per week) or chronic migraine were randomized to receive either: - 35 patients received active: 2.5 ml 0.5% bupivacaine plus 0.5 ml (20 mg) methylprednisolone over the ipsilateral (unilateral headache) or bilateral (bilateral headache) occipital nerve (ON), or - 35 patients received placebo treatment: 2.75 ml normal saline plus 0.25 ml 1% lidocaine without epinephrine (placebo arm) - Due to the missing data of 7 patients (2 patients missing f/u data in the active steroid group and 5 in placebo group) the full analysis of 33 patients in the active and 30 patients in the placebo group was analyzed for efficacy.
 In the active and placebo groups respectively, the mean frequency of at least moderate (mean 9.8 versus 9.5) and severe (3.6 versus 4.3) migraine days and acute medication days (7.9 versus 10.0) were not substantially different at baseline.
-The percentage of patients with at least a 50% reduction in the frequency of moderate or severe headache days was 30% for both groups. - Patients completed a one-month headache diary prior to and after the double-blind injection. - The primary outcome measure was defined as a 50% or greater reduction in the frequency of days with moderate or severe migraine headache in the four-week post-injection compared to the four-week pre-injection baseline period. - An evaluation 4 weeks after the procedure did not find any significant changes in the frequency of moderate to severe headache days in either group with respect to its baseline data. - The authors concluded that GONB with local anesthetic (bupivacaine) and corticosteroid (methylprednisolone) does not result in improved HA outcomes compared with control (lidocaine and saline) in patients with episodic migraine or chronic migraine.
-The GONB evaluated does not reduce the frequency of moderate to severe migraine days in individuals with episodic or chronic migraine compared to placebo. - Limitation of the study: The study was underpowered to make any useful inference of the efficacy of the GONB in chronic migraine specifically and was excluded (only six patients in the active group and three patients in the control group had moderate to severe migraine of ≥15 days per 4 weeks, thereby qualifying as CM).
-Another limiting factor to consider is that the study did not evaluate the onset or duration of benefit of the GONB; it also did not evaluate the acute response to the injection.
-In addition, not every participant was experiencing headache pain at the time of injection.
+The percentage of patients with at least a 50% reduction in the frequency of moderate or severe headache days was 30% for both groups. - Patients completed a one-month headache diary prior to and after the double-blind injection. - The primary outcome measure was defined as a 50% or greater reduction in the frequency of days with moderate or severe migraine headache in the four-week post-injection compared to the four-week pre-injection baseline period. - An evaluation 4 weeks after the procedure did not find any significant changes in the frequency of moderate to severe headache days in either group with respect to its baseline data.

+The authors concluded that GONB with local anesthetic (bupivacaine) and corticosteroid (methylprednisolone) does not result in improved HA outcomes compared with control (lidocaine and saline) in patients with episodic migraine or chronic migraine.
+The GONB evaluated does not reduce the frequency of moderate to severe migraine days in individuals with episodic or chronic migraine compared to placebo.
+The study did not evaluate the onset or duration of benefit of the GONB; it also did not evaluate the acute response to the injection.
+Also, not every trial subject was experiencing headache pain at the time of injection.
 The authors acknowledged the need for a placebo-controlled trial to evaluate GONB for acute relief of migraine pain.
 The study had a small sample size and the procedure was performed once, compared to the multiple times in other studies.
 This study's placebo treatment included a small amount of anesthetic.